omichniewicz/Aire-Logic-TT-Lifestyle-Checker-App/README.md

 ## Building process
 <br>
 I started by creating CLI Python app to cover input/output related requirements of the project.
 Based on my research I decided to use Flask and Google Cloud to transform my script into Web Application.
 I had to apply Flask logic to my code and initiate app engine in Google cloud.
 While logic was still flawed I was able to deploy simple version of my app.
 I had a lot of issues implementing correct routing.
-I have never worked with Flask before this task and it took me some time to understand how to create proper conections between the functions.
+I have never worked with Flask before this task and it took me some time to understand how to create proper connections between the functions.
 In the meantime I started using very basic HTML templates with render_template function and this actually really helped me.
 Ultimately I was able to create the routing I wanted and the app was performing as expected.
 I repurposed some of my old Web Design projects to create user friendly interface.
-I also used HTML functionality to avoid some input mistakes.
+I also used HTML functionality to avoid some input mistakes. <br>
+App works on individual sessions that have replaced global dictionary I've been using initially.
+Key is created at the begining of the programme run.
+API Subscription Key is stored in env_variables.yaml file pulled by app.yaml to adhere to Google Cloud standard.
 <br>
+Errors are handled in two ways: input issues are covered via error.html and user friendly messages with option to return, server issues are covered with key_error.html that asks you to start over.
 <br>
-Last task was testing and error handling.
-I tried to cover all possible scenarios.
-There is one case not covered in the log: 404 and 500 errors are covered the same way as Key Error as I find the message suitable for either scenario.
-<br>You can find the documentation here:
+<br>You can find testing documentation here:
 <br><br>
 <a href="https://docs.google.com/spreadsheets/d/1X3Q0gJnxrXzVPL-RR7yzc0Kyv0dxKXczAfBF_z0nGnM/edit?usp=sharing" target="_blank"><b>Testing Log</b></a>
 <br>